cyclus/cyclus.github.com/source/kernel/build_from_source.rst

   * http://gitimmersion.com/ - A very hands-on tutorial.
   * http://www-cs-students.stanford.edu/~blynn/gitmagic/

-If you are unfamiliar with Github, here are some resources:
+If you are unfamiliar with GitHub, here are some resources:

   * `Github Help`_

-  * To have your changes integrated into the cyclus/cyclus project, you must submit a github *Pull Request*.
+  * To have your changes integrated into the cyclus/cyclus project, you must submit a GitHub *Pull Request*.
 Visit `Send pull requests`_ to learn more.

 .. _`Github Help`: http://help.github.com